 The undergraduate major programs in the Department of Classics are concerned with the languages, literatures and cultures of the ancient Greeks and Romans.
 Our students develop deeply informed critical perspectives and excellent analytical, problem-solving, and communication skills.
 They pursue careers in education, law, journalism, business and entrepreneurship, and health sciences.
+(See information here about combining a major in Classical Studies with preparation for Medical School or other Health Sciences professional programs.)
 We offer four undergraduate majors, described below: Classics, Greek, Latin, and Classical Studies.

 This major allows students to develop advanced expertise in both ancient Greek and Latin to explore the cultural, social and artistic life of the ancient Greek and Roman world and its continuing relevance to contemporary life.
 Many students participate in the department's study abroad programs in Rome or elsewhere.
 Like other degree programs in the Humanities, this major emphasizes the acquisition of those analytic and communications skills which are indispensable for careers in government, industry, law, medicine, and business.
 The Classics major is often a mark of distinction when a graduate applies for admission to professional school.

 Learning ancient Greek allows direct access to the thoughts and writings of the ancient Greeks and the dynamic world in which they lived and wrote.
 The study of ancient Greek fosters robust historical perspectives and develops strong analytical and communication skills that serve students well in a variety of careers.
 Many students participate in study abroad programs focused on the ancient world, including the department's programs in Rome.